nawabahmadreshi/documentation/pages/marketing-channels/google-app-indexing.md

                 .setContentDescription("My Content Description")
                 .setContentImageUrl("https://example.com/mycontent-12345.png")
                 .setContentIndexingMode(BranchUniversalObject.CONTENT_INDEX_MODE.PUBLIC)
+                .setLocalIndexingMode(BranchUniversalObject.CONTENT_INDEX_MODE.PUBLIC)
                 .addContentMetadata("property1", "blue")
                 .addContentMetadata("property2", "red");

-// call list on Google Search to add the item to the index branchUniversalObject.listOnGoogleSearch();
+// call list on Google Search to add the item to the index.
+This will index your contents with Google and with on device content indexing.
+// This will use Firebase App indexing if the Firebase app indexing dependencies are added to the application branchUniversalObject.listOnGoogleSearch();
 {% endhighlight %}